 The annual performance review (APR) is the system through which faculty are evaluated.
 It's based on an annual activity report that you submit to your chair.
-The APR is used to determine your annual merit pay increase, and forms a critical part of your candidate brief for the probationary renewal and tenure process.
+The APR is used to determine your annual merit pay increase, and forms a critical part of your candidate brief for the probationary renewal and tenure processes.

 What you need to know